miko3k/spanish-verbs/README.md

 # Improved version of Fred Jehle's Conjugated Spanish Verb Database

-PostgreSQL and CSV databases of 600+ conjugated Spanish verbs forming 11,000+ combinations of moods and tenses.
+JSON databases of 600+ conjugated Spanish verbs forming 11,000+ combinations of moods and tenses.
 Original work by Fred Jehle and database orignally compiled by @ghidinelli.

 This repository is a total convertsion into JSON format.
 It also fixes plenty of issues and adds some additional information from the original source.
 Also contains one file per verb.